Lawrencedacastellanza/Robotic-Arm-Control/README.md

 The controlEvent function is triggered every time a slider is moved.
 It sends the servo number and angle to the Arduino board via serial communication.

 # 4. Processing 3D
+I suggest you, to use the knowledge developed in previous programs to try to create a 3D representation of the robotic arm and set up all. you can later look at this solution to understand all the tricks I used.
+Make attention on
 ### Prerequisites

 - Arduino board connected to your computer.